 (Adopted by the American Dental Association in 2009)

 It is the policy of Dr. Alonso´s Office to optimize the use of clinic time by working to ensure that scheduled time blocks are filled by scheduled patients.
-Patients who do not provide the clinic with at least one business day notice of cancellation will lose the amount paid in advance for your procedures including the amount for consultation this “No‐Show” means missing a confirmed appointment.
+In some cases, Patients are required to provide a deposit in advance, cancellation or no show for a confirmed appointment, means lose the amount paid in advance for your procedures including the amount for consultation.
 We reserve the right to discontinue patient care when an established patient misses three (3) confirmed appointments without providing one business day notice of cancellation.
 Established patients will be notified in writing that a third missed appointment will result in termination of the physician/patient relationship.
-When a new patient misses two (2) confirmed appointments, that patient will not be rescheduled.
+When a new patient misses (1) confirmed appointments without providing one business day notice of cancellation, that patient will not be rescheduled.
 Thank you for your cooperation.

 For more information about our Privacy Practices, please contact: